Car problems Audi

 Audi A8 – flagship with complex electronics

 Audi’s flagship, the A8, is packed with complex technology, which increases the risk of faults.
 The electronic systems, air suspension and advanced comfort features in particular can cause problems.
 Repairs to these systems are often very expensive.
-A complete and perfectly documented service history is even more important with an A8 than with other models.
+A complete and perfectly documented service history is even more important for an A8 than for other models.
 Long-term reviews show that reliability can be a weak point.

 Read more: Audi A8

-‘ “The TFSI engines are prone to the familiar issues of oil consumption and carbon deposits.” ’
+‘ “The TFSI engines are prone to the familiar problems of oil consumption and carbon deposits.” ’

 Audi TT – sporty icon with technical weak spots

-The Audi TT is a much-loved sports coupé, but it also has technical weak points.
-The TFSI engines are prone to the familiar issues of oil consumption and carbon deposits.
-Sporty driving and track use accelerate suspension wear.
+The Audi TT is a much-loved sports coupé, but it also has some technical weak points.
+The TFSI engines are prone to the familiar problems of oil consumption and carbon deposits.
+Sporty driving and track use accelerate wear to the suspension.
 The brakes and quattro system also wear faster under heavy use.
-Electrical faults, for example in the instrument cluster, also occur.
-Preventive upgrades to brakes and suspension can improve durability under intensive use.
+Electrical faults, for example in the instrument cluster, are also seen.
+Preventive upgrades to the brakes and suspension can improve durability under intensive use.

 Read more: Audi TT